-Investor Class and Class I shares are offered without an initial sales charge or a contingent deferred sales charge.
+Investor Class, Class I, and Class II shares are offered without an initial sales charge or a contingent deferred sales charge.
 A contingent deferred sales charge of 1.00% may apply to Class C shares redeemed within 12 months.

 Class C shares are generally offered through financial intermediary platforms including, but not limited to, traditional brokerage platforms, mutual fund wrap fee programs, bank trust platforms, and retirement platforms.
-Class C shares offer the ability for payment of up to 0.75% of net assets for payment to financial intermediaries for the provision of shareholder services on behalf of their clients.
+Class C shares offer the ability for payment of up to 0.75% of net assets for payment to financial intermediaries for the provision of distribution services and up to 0.25% of net assets for the provision of shareholder services on behalf of their clients.
 In addition, the shares offer the ability for payment to financial intermediaries for the provision of administrative services, including recordkeeping, subaccounting, order processing for omnibus or networked accounts, or other shareholder services provided on behalf of their clients.
 The shares are not offered directly to individual investors.
 Consult with your financial intermediary representative for additional information on whether the shares are an appropriate investment choice.
 Broker-Dealers who make shares available through mutual fund wrap accounts may impose additional fees for services connected to the wrap account.